 - Help your target audience achieve their goals.

 Writing content that accomplishes these goals attracts the audience you want.
 For example, if you own or work at a cloud storage business, you probably work with companies that are challenged with finding providers who have quick and easy data transfer.
 Creating content that speaks to that challenge and shares solutions that your own product provides (integrations, in-house data transfer) will attract and convert the audience that needs help with these issues.

 Meet your ideal audience where they are.

-This will vary depending on your ideal audience, but think about the personas you’ve created and the demographics and interests of those personas.
+This will vary depending on your ideal audience but think about the personas you’ve created and the demographics and interests of those personas.

 Here’s an example: A past colleague of mine created an app that appealed mainly to high school and college students.
-He and his partner attended football and basketball games, where there was a lot of foot traffic, and hand out free “swag” (sunglasses, bracelets, etc.).
+He and his partner attended football and basketball games, where there was a lot of foot traffic, and handed out free “swag” (sunglasses, bracelets, etc.).
 They took this opportunity to talk to students about the app for 10-15 seconds.
 Instead of just hoping that their app would catch on, they physically went where their target audience was and tried to engage them there.